doctor-Livsy/robo_arb/README.rst

 **Arbitration trade robot**
 ===========================

-Robot connect to Binance and FTX exchanges by Websockets connection, subscribe on updates selected tickers and execute arbitration strategy.
+The asynchronous Robot connect to Binance and FTX exchanges by Websockets connection, subscribe on updates selected tickers and execute arbitration strategy.

+Now the robot terminated by restarting the terminal.

 Input parameters modify in 'env.list' file and selected in docker containers with command: "docker run --env-file ./env.list <name_robot_image>".